G.O.A.T., Grand Slam, Ivanisevic, Australian Open 2022: 10 questions about Novak Djokovic

 Novak Djokovic is one of the greatest tennis players in history and arguably the greatest Serbian sportsman of all-time.
-Here are the answers to the 10 questions you may ask about him
+Here are the answers to some common questions you may ask about him

 Has Djokovic ever won the calendar-year Grand Slam?